The Woman Taking On Nine Countries

 There are those that know what I’ll call the details of the case that are very supportive.
 The legal minds are very supportive for the basic treaty breach and the basic legal remedy.

 Right, right.
 And if you don’t, you have to go to court.
-You can’t just say, we’re not gonna do it.
+You can’t just say, we’re not going to do it.
 I have a friend who’s a retired judge.
-He’s a very smart, long-time friend, and he says, “So what’s the United States’ response here to this claim?
-I mean,” and these are his words.
-He says, “is it just treaty-schmeaty, we don’t have to do that?”
+He’s a very smart, long-time friend, and he says, “What’s the United States’ response to this claim?”
+And these are his words…“is it just treaty-schmeaty, we don’t have to do that?”

-And I say, “Basically.”
-Basically it’s, if we breach the treaty, all you can do is talk to us.
+I said, “Basically.”
+Basically it’s, if we breach the Treaty, all you can do is talk to us.
 And if we don’t want to listen, that’s where you land.
 And that’s unacceptable.

 Look at the name of the court, right?
 The International Court of Justice.
 And what’s happening now is not right.
-There is a study by a professor emeritus out of Stanford that says that a child born today has a one in six chance of dying from a nuclear weapon, and that’s unacceptable.
+There is a study by a Professor Emeritus out of Stanford [University] that says that a child born today has a one in six chance of dying from a nuclear weapon, and that’s unacceptable.

 I’m a lawyer, I’m a mother, and I’m a grandmother, and that’s unacceptable.
-So if there’s some small contribution I can make, then I wanna make it.
+So if there’s some small contribution I can make, then I want to make it.